Google Antigravity vs Sourcegraph Cody

 The Bottom Line

-Both Google Antigravity and Sourcegraph Cody are capable AI coding tools, but they serve different needs.
-Google Antigravity scores higher (91/100 vs 89/100) and excels in agentic workflows and ai-native development.
-The choice depends on your specific workflow, team size, and technical requirements.
+Google Antigravity and Sourcegraph Cody each serve different needs.
+Google Antigravity scores higher (92/100 vs 86/100) and tends to excel in Agentic Workflows and AI-Native Development.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose Sourcegraph Cody if: you prioritize enterprise codebases and code search and don't mind a slightly lower score for specialized features.
+Choose Sourcegraph Cody if: you prioritize Enterprise Codebases and Code Search and accept a slightly lower headline score for its specialized fit.